 - manage a large and diverse workload under pressure with competing priorities;

-Physical: This position requires sitting, standing, walking, pushing/pulling, handling objects (manual dexterity) and using fine finger movements.
+Physical: This position requires bending, squatting, sitting, standing, walking, pushing/ pulling, handling objects (manual dexterity), reaching above shoulder level, using fine finger movements and lifting moderate loads.

-Teamwork: Work effectively and contribute as a member of a team.
-Examples of skills and behaviors include supporting other team members by sharing information; covering the work of others during absences, vacations, etc.; and actively participating in developing ideas for ways to increase team effectiveness.
+Work effectively and contribute as a member of a team.
+Examples of skills and behaviors include supporting other team members by sharing information; covering the work of others during absences, vacations etc.; and actively participating in developing ideas for ways to increase team effectiveness.

 Analyze information and develop solutions to challenges that arise during the course of performing a job.
 Examples of skills and behaviors include researching and collecting facts; defining the issues and the parties affected; formulating options/solutions for addressing the problem; and engendering support for and implementing the solution.